kgicheha/securityPlusNotes/notes.md

 These human management controls aim to protect that which is most critical to a business in terms of security.
 This includes the very real threat that humans, cyber attackers, and malicious users pose to a business.

+CYBER THREAT INTELLIGENCE
+What is Cyber Threat Intelligence?
+Detailed, actionable threat information for preventing and fighting cyberthreats targeting an organization Threat intelligence helps security teams be more proactive, enabling them to take effective, data-driven actions to prevent cyber attacks before they occur.
+It can also help an organization better detect and respond to attacks in progress.
+Security analysts create threat intelligence by gathering raw threat information and security-related from multiple sources, then correlating and analyzing the data to uncover trends, patterns and relationships that provide in-depth understand of the actual or potential threats.

+The Threat Intelligence Lifecycle
+Planning
+Threat Data Collection
+Processing
+Analysis
+Dissemination/ Distribution of insights and recommendation Feedback

+Types Of Threat Intelligence
+Tactical threat intelligence
+Used by the security operations center (SOC) to detect and respond to cyberattacks in progress.
+It focuses typically on common IoCs—e.g., IP addresses associated with command and control servers, file hashes related to known malware and ransomware attacks, or email subject lines associated with phishing attacks.
+In addition to helping incident response teams filter out false positives and intercept genuine attacks, tactical threat intelligence is also used by threat-hunting teams to track down advanced persistent threats (APTs) and other active but hidden attackers.

+Operational threat intelligence
+Helps organizations anticipate and prevent future attacks.
+It is sometimes called ‘technical threat intelligence’ because it details the TTPs and behaviors of known threat actors—e.g., the attack vectors they use, the vulnerabilities they exploit, and the assets they target.
+CISOs, CIOs, and other information security decision-makers use operational threat intelligence to identify threat actors who are likely to attack their organizations, and respond with security controls and other actions aimed specifically at thwart their attacks.

+Strategic threat intelligence
+High-level intelligence about the global threat landscape and an organization’s place within it.
+Strategic threat intelligence gives decision-makers outside of IT, such as CEOs and other executives, an understanding of the cyber threats their organizations face.
+Strategic threat intelligence usually focuses on issues such as geopolitical situations, cyber threat trends in a particular industry, or how or why certain of the organization’s strategic assets may be targeted.
+Stakeholders use strategic threat intelligence to align broader organizational risk management strategies and investments with the cyber threat landscape.